IanAWatson/LillyMol/docs/Utilities/GFP_Tools/Diversity.md

 gfp_make.sh chembl.smi > chembl.gfp
 iwsplit -tdt -n 50000 chembl.gfp
 ```
-This generates a bunch of `iwsplit*.gfp` files, each
+This generates a sequence of `iwsplit*.gfp` files, each
 containing 50k fingerprints.

 Each of these can be compared against the entire set via